 This Policy will be reviewed regularly and consideration given to the implications for future whole school development planning.

 The Policy will be amended if new technologies are adopted or Central Government change the orders or guidance in any way.

-Approved by the Safeguarding Committee: February 2019
+Approved by the Safeguarding Committee: January 2022

-APPENDIX A: Acceptable ICT Use Agreement: Staff, Governors and Visitors
+APPENDIX A: Acceptable Use of IT Agreement (Visitors)